lixinW/ship-hats-docs/web-app-tutorial.md

 6. Observe DEPLOY.gitlab-ci.yml.
 The steps are used for deployment to staging environment for running E2E tests against and also later on reused for final deployment to production environment.
 This consistency is important to omit any possibilities of the webapp being deployed wrongly.

 7. Observe the usage of modular templates.
 In DEPLOY.gitlab-ci.yml, fetching of the SSH key from AWS Secrets Manager is leveraging [**invoke-awssecretretrieval**](https://gts.gitlab-dedicated.systems/templates/ship-hats-templates/-/tree/main/templates#file-gitlab-ci-awsyml) from SHIP-HATS Templates.
 The use of it takes away the complexity of role assumption and more importantly, it uses a method that requires no storage of secrets like AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID.
-The templates are building blocks developed by the platform team to help users fix up pipelines quicker and safer and the project is open for innersourcing welcoming contributors from users.
+The templates are building blocks developed by the platform team to help you fix up pipelines quicker and safer and the project is open for innersourcing welcoming contributors from you.
 See [CONTRIBUTING.md](https://gts.gitlab-dedicated.systems/templates/ship-hats-templates/-/blob/main/CONTRIBUTING.md).

 8. Verify that the pipeline fails due to missing variables in the `runtime-test` stage.